jdmax/jlab_pynmr/docs/index.rst

 Configuration File
 ==================

 The configuration file is in the `YAML <yaml.org>`_ format.
 The channel list allows any number of NMR channels to be defined for different target positions, for example.
+One of the channel settings is 'sweep_file,' which will load a sweep profile (a set of integers from -32768 to 32767 for the 16 bit position of the point) from the given file location, or use a standard triangle wave if the file does not exist.
 EPICS variables to be fetched and included both in the interface and in the event data file are listed under "epics_reads," and attributes of the :class:`Event <app.classes.Event>` class can be sent to EPICS by listing them under "epics_writes."
 Log files are rotated at midnight and live in the directory specified in the config file.

 .. literalinclude:: ../pynmr_config.yaml
    :language: yaml